sipeed/MaixPy/docs/doc/en/vision/customize_model_yolov8.md

 ---
-title: Offline Training of YOLOv8 Model for Custom Object and Keypoint Detection with MaixCAM MaixPy
+title: Offline Training for YOLO11/YOLOv8 Models on MaixCAM MaixPy to Customize Object and Keypoint Detection
 update:
-    - date: 2024-6-21
+  - date: 2024-06-21
     version: v1.0
     author: neucrack
+    content: Document creation
+  - date: 2024-10-10
+    version: v2.0
+    author: neucrack
-      content:
+    content: Added YOLO11 support
-        Documentation written
 ---

 ## Introduction

-The default official model provides detection for 80 types of objects.
-If this does not meet your needs, you can train your own detection objects by setting up a training environment on your computer or server.
+The default official model provides detection for 80 different objects.
+If this doesn't meet your needs, you can train your own model to detect custom objects, which can be done on your own computer or server by setting up a training environment.

-YOLOv8 supports not only object detection but also keypoint detection with yolov8-pose.
-Besides the official human keypoints, you can create your own keypoint dataset to train and detect specified objects and keypoints.
+YOLOv8 / YOLO11 not only supports object detection but also supports keypoint detection with YOLOv8-pose / YOLO11-pose.
+Apart from the official human keypoints, you can also create your own keypoint dataset to train models for detecting specific objects and keypoints.

+Since YOLOv8 and YOLO11 mainly modify the internal network while the preprocessing and post-processing remain the same, the training and conversion steps for YOLOv8 and YOLO11 are identical, except for the output node names.

-**Note:** This article explains how to customize training, but some basic knowledge is assumed.
-If you do not have this knowledge, please learn it yourself:
+**Note:** This article explains how to train a custom model but assumes some basic knowledge.
+If you do not have this background, please learn it independently:
-* This article will not explain how to install the training environment.
-Please search and install it yourself (Pytorch environment installation) and test it.
+* This article will not cover how to set up the training environment; please search for how to install and test a PyTorch environment.
-* This article will not explain the basic concepts of machine learning or basic Linux usage knowledge.
+* This article will not cover basic machine learning concepts or Linux-related knowledge.

-If you think there is something in this article that needs improvement, feel free to click `Edit this article` in the upper right corner to contribute and submit a documentation PR.
+If you think there are parts of this article that need improvement, please click on `Edit this article` at the top right and submit a PR to contribute to the documentation.

-## Process and Goals of this Article
+## Process and Article Goal

-To use our model on MaixPy (MaixCAM), the following process is required:
+To ensure our model can be used on MaixPy (MaixCAM), it must go through the following steps:
-* Set up the training environment (this is not covered in this article, please search for Pytorch training environment setup).
+* Set up the training environment (not covered in this article, please search for how to set up a PyTorch training environment).
-* Pull the [yolov8](https://github.com/ultralytics/ultralytics) source code to your local machine.
+* Clone the [YOLO11/YOLOv8](https://github.com/ultralytics/ultralytics) source code locally.
-* Prepare the dataset and format it as required by the yolov5 project.
+* Prepare the dataset and format it according to the YOLO11 / YOLOv8 project requirements.
-* Train the model to get an `onnx` model file, which is the final output file of this article.
+* Train the model to obtain an `onnx` model file, which is the final output of this article.
-* Convert the `onnx` model to a `MUD` file supported by MaixPy, which is detailed in [MaixCAM Model Conversion](../ai_model_converter/maixcam.md).
+* Convert the `onnx` model into a `MUD` file supported by MaixPy, as described in the [MaixCAM Model Conversion](../ai_model_converter/maixcam.md) article.
 * Use MaixPy to load and run the model.

 ## Reference Articles

-Since this is a relatively common operational process, this article only provides an overview.
-For specific details, you can refer to the **[YOLOv8 official code and documentation](https://github.com/ultralytics/ultralytics)** (**recommended**), and search for training tutorials to ultimately export the onnx file.
+Since this process is quite general, this article only provides an overview.
+For specific details, please refer to the **[YOLO11 / YOLOv8 official code and documentation](https://github.com/ultralytics/ultralytics)** (**recommended**) and search for training tutorials to eventually export an ONNX file.

-If you find any good articles, feel free to modify this article and submit a PR.
+If you come across good articles, feel free to edit this one and submit a PR.

-## Exporting YOLOv8 ONNX Model
+## Exporting YOLO11 / YOLOv8 ONNX Models

 Create an `export_onnx.py` file in the `ultralytics` directory:

 ```python
 from ultralytics import YOLO
 import sys